-For years, the ruins of the town were buried beneath Lake Mead’s waters; however, because of drought in the past decades, St. Thomas has emerged from a watery grave.
+For years, the town’s ruins were buried beneath Lake Mead’s waters; however, St. Thomas has emerged from a watery grave because of drought in the past decades.
 After all these years, the schoolhouse steps and a crumbling chimney can still be seen.
 Today, the ghost town has become a tourist attraction and an occasional reunion site for former residents’ descendants.

 The issues that face Lake Mead, formed by Hoover Dam in 1935, are caused by water from the Colorado River being over-allocated.
 In essence, more water is coming out than is coming in, with much of it allocated to users in California, Arizona, and Las Vegas, Nevada.

-This has resulted in a permanent white bathtub ring 150 feet above the lake, an oversized dam, and decaying infrastructure throughout Lake Mead National Recreation Area.
+This has resulted in a permanent white bathtub ring 150 feet above the lake, a large dam, and decaying infrastructure throughout Lake Mead National Recreation Area.

 The United States entered World War II just a few months later, and tourism substantially during the war years.
 However, locals patronized the Lodge — gathering nightly to dine, enjoy a drink, and dance at the area’s only bar, as alcohol sales were banned in Boulder City.
 Established during the Prohibition years, Boulder City banned alcohol and gambling from the city’s outset.
 Though alcohol was finally allowed in 1969, it is only one of two cities in the state that continue to ban gambling.

-The facility was renamed Lake Mead Lodge in 1945 to better reflected its lakeside location.
+The facility was renamed Lake Mead Lodge in 1945 to reflect its lakeside location better.
 In 1848, the lodge management changed, and the new operator constructed a large swimming pool, small wading pool, and a fourth lodge building to better serve the growing number of tourists visiting Lake Mead.

 Tourism to Southern Nevada grew continually in the 1950s and 1960s, and new hotels and other tourist facilities sprang up around the area.
 During this period, Lake Mead continued to gain popularity, with over 2,000,000 visitors coming to Boulder Beach each year in the 1950s.
-Within no time, the National Park System began to upgrade the recreation area, as well as many other parks across the nation.
+The National Park System began to upgrade the recreation area and many other parks across the nation within no time.
 Soon new boat ramps, campgrounds, picnic areas, ranger stations, a visitor center, and employee housing were built.

 Another management change was made in 1961, and the new company constructed the world’s largest floating restaurant at the Lake Mead Marina.
-During this time, it became a favored destination for Las Vegas celebrities such as Don Rickles, Andy Williams, and Harry Belafonte, who regularly chartered boats from the marina.
+It became a favored destination for Las Vegas celebrities such as Don Rickles, Andy Williams, and Harry Belafonte, who regularly chartered boats from the marina.

 Management of the Lodge again changed hands in the 1970s, and more minor modifications were made to the lodge grounds, including adding gazebos, rope fences, lamp posts, and palm trees.

-The lodge continued to do well into the 1980s, at which time high-quality tourist accommodations became increasingly more available in nearby Henderson, Las Vegas, and Boulder City.
+The lodge continued to do well into the 1980s when high-quality tourist accommodations became increasingly available in nearby Henderson, Las Vegas, and Boulder City.
 Soon, Lake Mead Lodge’s popularity declined and continued to do so as the water levels fell, creating a very conspicuous white “bathtub ring” of mineral deposits around its periphery.